This unit introduces and explores 24-hour time and time zones.

-You may need to use the conversion tool to count in hours and minutes until 18:45 is reached, noting the significance of 12:00 noon as the halfway point through a 24-hour day.
+- You may need to demonstrate counting in hours and minutes until 18:45 is reached, noting the significance of 12:00 noon as the halfway point through a 24-hour day.
 Proceed through the slides showing other boarding passes to work out the 24-hour times.

 - Copymaster Two provides a sequence of problems for students to practise reading and writing 24-time.
 Ask students to work on the problems independently at first, although some may be best supported by encouraging mahi tahi (collaboration) among students.
 They should share and discuss their thinking and answers.

 In this session the class practise working with 24-hour time in the context of the commuter train that runs from Waikanae to Wellington.
-Use of 24-hour time for public transport is quite rare in New Zealand but is very common in Asia and Europe.
+Use of 24-hour time for public transport is quite rare in New Zealand but is common in Asia and Europe.

 - Look at the first three slides of PowerPoint Three to introduce the context of two commuters, Henare and Leisha, who work in central Wellington.
 Commuting can result in long working days.

 What does it mean to commute to work?

-Why might people commute rather than drive their car?
+Why might people use public transport to commute rather than drive their car?
 (Cost, time, and minimising carbon footprint are important reasons)

 If you were Henare and Leisha what would be the best time to start work?
 Explain why you would start then.